yoctoproject/poky/documentation/ref-manual/terms.rst

       :term:`LTS` release.
 See the :ref:`ref-long-term-support-releases`
       section for details.

-   :term:`OpenEmbedded-Core (OE-Core)`
-      OE-Core is metadata comprised of
-      foundational recipes, classes, and associated files that are meant to be common among many different OpenEmbedded-derived systems, including the Yocto Project.
-OE-Core is a curated subset of an original repository developed by the OpenEmbedded community that has been pared down into a smaller, core set of continuously validated recipes.
-The result is a tightly controlled and an quality-assured core set of recipes.

-      You can see the Metadata in the ``meta`` directory of the Yocto Project :yocto_git:`Source Repositories </poky>`.

    :term:`OpenEmbedded Build System`
       The build system specific to the Yocto
       Project.
 The OpenEmbedded build system is based on another project